nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 1 - Basic Circuits.md

 Textbook Questions:
 **22.1** Use the Web to find the number of transistors on a VLSI chip and the physical size of the chip.
 If the entire die was used, how large would an individual transistor be?
 - In order for a chip to be categorized as a *Very large-scale integration* (VSLI), it must have at least 10,000 transistors.
 Generally, these chips are 1-5 cm$^2$.
 For example, the Intel Itanium 9300 (released 2010) had a die size of ~699 mm$^2$, containing 2.046B transistors.
-If each of these were scaled up to fill the die, they would each be 3.418 × 10⁻⁷ mm², or around 65nm,
+If each of these were scaled up to fill the die, they would each be 3.418 × 10⁻⁷ mm².

 **22.2** Digital logic circuits used in smart phones and other battery-powered devices do not run on five volts.
 Look at the battery in your smart phone or search the Web to find out what voltage is being used.
+- My current (and favourite phone so far) is an iPhone 13 mini, which has a maximum battery voltage of 4.47V, although its standard voltage is below 4.3V.

 **22.3** Design a circuit that uses _nand_, _nor_ and _inverter_ gates to provide the _exclusive or_ function.
+-